jingz8804/Algorithms-and-Problems/README.md

 Chapter1
 ========
-Just two sorting algorithms:
+Algorithms and Problem sets

-Insertion Sort and MergeSort
+1. Two sorting algorithms: Insertion Sort and MergeSort.

+2. Check if characters are all unique in a string.